fx-xf/Cool-Terminal/README.md

     Thanks to the developers of Vosk for the amazing speech recognition library.
     Shoutout to the FFmpeg and PortAudio communities for their fantastic tools.

-Made with 💻 by fx_xf
+Made with 💻 by Your fx-xf